haiku/website/content/blog/waddlesplash/2022-03-07_haiku_activity_contract_report_february_2022.md

 tags = ["contractor"]
 +++

-Just like last moth, the usual Activity Report is hereby combined with my Contract Report.
+Just like last month, the usual Activity Report is hereby combined with my Contract Report.

 This report covers hrev55836 to hrev55916.